Maia-Everett/lintian.eu/_posts/2024-02-04-warcraft-retrospective-13.md

 [^geography]: Yes, the geography here is out of whack with World of Warcraft.
 I'll talk about it in time.

 [^timeline]: The timeline is wonky in the narration here.
-The text insists twice that Tirion has served the Alliance for thirty years as a paladin, yet the Second War, explicitly, only only twelve years ago, and lore-wise, paladins did not exist before the Second War.
+The text insists twice that Tirion has served the Alliance for thirty years as a paladin, yet the Second War, explicitly, only ended twelve years ago, and lore-wise, paladins did not exist before the Second War.
 This will only get murkier as the dates of the First and Second Wars are further retconned and the timeline compressed.

 [^sense]: The narrator also says that as a paladin, Tirion has an emphatic ability to sense the emotions of others, which is how he knows the orc is sincere.
 I don't really like it, as it cheapens his character development, is redundant given everything else he learns without any magic, and raises the question of why none of the *other* paladins in the story sensed that Eitrigg was just a lone hermit and no threat.